Olive Senior

 Olive Marjorie Senior (born 23 December 1941) is a Jamaican poet, novelist, short story and non-fiction writer based in Toronto, Ontario, Canada.
 She was awarded the Musgrave Gold Medal in 2005 by the Institute of Jamaica for her contributions to literature.
+Other awards she has won include the OCM Bocas Prize for Caribbean Literature.
+Senior was appointed Poet Laureate of Jamaica in 2021, serving in the post until 2024.

 Life and career

 Born in rural Jamaica in Trelawny, Cockpit Country, Olive Senior was the seventh of 10 children.
 She attended Montego Bay High School for Girls.
-At 19, she joined the staff of the Jamaica Gleaner in Kingston and later worked with the Jamaica Information Service.
+At the age of 19, she joined the staff of the Jamaica Gleaner in Kingston and later worked with the Jamaica Information Service.
 Senior later won a scholarship to study journalism at the Thomson Foundation in Cardiff, Wales, and as a Commonwealth scholar attended Carleton University School of Journalism in Ottawa, Ontario, Canada.

 While at university, she began writing fiction and poetry.
 On her return to Jamaica, she worked as a freelancer in public relations, publishing, and speech writing, before joining the Institute of Social and Economic Research at the University of the West Indies, where she edited the journal Social and Economic Studies (1972–77).
 In 1982, she joined the Institute of Jamaica as editor of the Jamaica Journal.

 In 1987, Senior won the Commonwealth Writers' Prize for her first collection of stories, Summer Lightning.
 After Hurricane Gilbert hit Jamaica in 1988, Senior moved to Europe, where she lived in Portugal, the Netherlands, and the United Kingdom, before settling in Toronto, Ontario, Canada, in the early 1990s.

+In 2013, Senior delivered the keynote address at the Edinburgh World Writers' Conference: Trinidad, presented by the Bocas Lit Fest in partnership with the Edinburgh International Book Festival and the British Council.

 In 2019, she was awarded the Matt Cohen Award by the Writers' Trust of Canada in honour of her career as a writer.

+At an investiture ceremony on Wednesday, 17 March 2021, Senior was appointed Jamaica's 2021–2024 Poet Laureate.

+In 2024, she was honoured as a Royal Society of Literature International Writer, a lifelong award recognising the contribution to literature of writers across the globe.